-China have won every women's singles gold medal since table tennis became a medal sport at Seoul 1988, but many table tennis watchers believe if anyone is to break the Chinese dominance, this 19-year-old from the host nation may be the one to do so.
+China have won every women's singles gold since table tennis became a medal sport at Seoul 1988, but many fans believe if anyone is to break the Chinese dominance, this 19-year-old from the host nation may be the one to do so.

 It confirmed what many people already knew – Ito should not be underestimated.

 Ito has long been regarded as a prodigy in Japan.
 Aged just 10 years old, she became the youngest person to win a match at the senior national championships in January 2011.
 In doing so, she broke a record previously held by another trailblazer and her future teammate, Fukuhara Ai.

 That early success opened doors for her, as she was able to visit China to train with Chinese national team hopefuls while still a youth player.

 Records have continued to fall for Ito since: in 2014, she won the women's doubles title at the ITTF World Tour German Open alongside fellow 13-year-old Hirano Miu as they became the youngest pair to win a World Tour doubles event; a year later she became the youngest World Tour singles champion (a record since broken by Harimoto Tomokazu); and in 2016 she became the youngest table tennis Olympic medallist, aged 15 years 300 days, when Japan won women's team bronze.

 Her continued run of results even gave Ito the opportunity to star in a cameo role in Japanese rom-com film Mixed Doubles in 2017 alongside Mizutani Jun, her mixed doubles teammate who is also from her hometown Iwata.
 She also featured in a music video for J-pop group Little Glee Monster in 2018.